Introduction to Election Administration and Management

 This course provides a foundational understanding of how elections are administered and managed in practice.

-Democratic significance
+Electoral significance

 Legal frameworks

-Explore the constitutional, legal, and regulatory foundations that guide electoral processes and decision-making.
+Explore the constitutional, legal and regulatory foundations that guide electoral processes and decision-making.

 Election authorities

-Examine the structure, roles, independence, accountability, and responsibilities of election management bodies.
+Examine the structure, roles, independence, accountability and responsibilities of election management bodies.

-Voter registration and education
+Voter registration and public information

 Polling operations